The Phenomenology of Quadratically Coupled Ultra Light Dark Matter: Quadratic Interactions and Screening

 \subsection{Screening and criticality in a model with both linear and quadratic couplings}

 ~ Let us discuss the sensitivity of \ac{EP} tests and \ac{DDM} searches in the presence of both linear and quadratic couplings between the \ac{ULDM} and the \ac{SM}.
+While the interplay of linear and quadratic interactions has been previously discussed in the context of non-\ac{DM} models~\cite{Olive:2007aj}, the \ac{DM} boundary condition plays a crucial role in setting the field's profile, and thus leads to qualitatively and quantitatively different results.
 As we will show here, a theory with linear and quadratic couplings has more severely constrained linear and quadratic couplings than a theory with only one of the couplings turned on.
 Also, in the presence of both the couplings, there is a small region of the parameter space where the \ac{DDM} bounds are stronger than those of the \ac{EP} tests.

 The Lagrangian of that model can be written as

 where $\L_\text{lin-int}$ and $\L_\text{ quad-int}$ are defined in Eq.~\eqref{eq:Stadnik_Lint_linear} and Eq.~\eqref{eq:Stadnik_Lint_quad} respectively.
 As we are interested in calculating the sensitivities of \ac{DDM} searches and \ac{EP} tests, we would like to solve for the profile of $\phi$.
 As discussed above, we assume a homogeneous boundary condition at large distances for $\phi$ i.e.